Commentary Matthew 23

 Verse 13

-Jesus is telling them that they are not going to enter the kingdom of heaven and they try to block others from entering.
+Jesus is telling them that they themselves will not enter the kingdom of heaven, and they attempt to block others from entering as well.

 Verse 14

-The oldest manuscripts do not contain verse 14, therefore I am not including it here.
-However, it was included in both Mark and Luke and I will comment on it there.
+The oldest manuscripts do not contain verse 14, so I am not including it here.
+However, it is included in the Gospels of Mark and Luke, and I will comment on it in those sections.

 Verse 15